ballerina-attic/docs-ballerina-vscode-extension/en/docs/architecture-diagram/architecture-diagram.md

 -  Clicking the record types that are included in the request/response bodies of the service invocations shown in the [detailed service diagram](#service-diagram-level-2).

--  Clicking the head of the records displayed in the **Type** diagram.
+-  Clicking the head of the records displayed in the **Type Diagram**.

-The following is the composition diagram generated for the `ContextSearchProductsResponse` record type seen in the [Type diagram](#type-diagram) above.
+The following is the composition diagram generated for the `ContextSearchProductsResponse` record type seen in the [Type Diagram](#type-diagram) above.

 ![Type Composition Diagram](../img/pdd-type-composition-diagram.png)